Breastfeeding Peer Counselor Training Certification Program

 “This class exceeded my expectations and left me wanting more!
 I was amazed to learn about the amazing newborn and what she is capable of doing right out of the womb!”

-– A participant in the October 2011 course
+– Salkana S., participant in the October 2011 course

 “After taking this course, I plan to embrace my ancestor’s cultural traditions for mothering and breastfeeding and to share the light of women’s wisdom with future generations.”

-– A participant in the February 2011 course
+– Milagra J., participant in the February 2011 course

-Originally developed in 2002 for the Pasadena Public Health Department Black Infant Health Program, this training is available for perinatal health workers, nurses, and doulas who want to learn lactation support skills.
-This is an exciting, interactive 3-day 21-hour course which will provide you with basic knowledge, skills and tools for assisting pregnant women and new mothers who want to breastfeed.
-Cultural awareness, communication skills, the importance of bonding and attachment, and positioning the baby at the breast are just a few of the things you will learn.
-We offer certification referrals after completion of the course.
-Certification is optional.
-Requirements are obtained after the course.
-No prior experience with breastfeeding is required.
+Originally developed in 2002 for the Pasadena Public Health Department Black Infant Health Program, this 20-hour training will provide the basics of providing support to mothers who want to breastfeed and addressing barriers to breastfeeding.
+The interactive 3-day 24-hour course covers cultural awareness, communication and counseling skills, the importance of parental bonding and attachment, and positioning the baby at the breast.
+These are just a few of the things you will learn.
+No prior experience is needed!